 You are not alone!
 I have been hearing this from so many parents this summer.
-Here’s a the first in a series of tips to transform your kids from habitual combatants to partners-in-crime.
+Sibling rivalry is at the top of their lists of challenges.
+Here’s a the first in a series of posts to transform your kids from habitual combatants to partners-in-crime.

 Why the bickering?
 Why the jealousy?
 Why can’t they just get along?

 SIBLING RIVALRY.
 Such an innocuous sounding name for something that causes us so many headaches and so much heartache!